rd-alliance-ddri/research-data-switchboard/README.md

 	v2/data - data, required for V2
 	v2/src - V2 Package sources
-	v2/src/Compilers - Software to copy data from the first Neo4J instance to second one, adding required connections. v2/src/Harvesters - Software to harvest data from OAI:PMH and JSON webservices v2/src/Importers - Software to import harvested data into Neo4J v2/src/Libraries - Additional libraries
+	v2/src/Compilers - Software to copy data from the first Neo4J instance to second one, adding required connections. v2/src/Harvesters - Software to harvest data from OAI:PMH and JSON web services v2/src/Importers - Software to import harvested data into Neo4J v2/src/Libraries - Additional libraries
 	v2/src/Libraries/CrossRef - CorssRef Library
 	v2/src/Libraries/Google - Google Library
 	v2/src/Libraries/Orcid - Orcid Library

-Srarting fresh Neo4J instances
+Starting a fresh Neo4J instances
 ---

 The package will require two fresh Neo4j instances.
-The connection to the instances will be performed via Neo4J webservices located at localhost:7474 and localhost:7476 ports.
-To start a fresh Neo4J instance, please locate a Neo4J sources and copy it into folder v1/neo4j1 and v1/neo4j2.
+The connections to the instances will be performed via Neo4J web services located at localhost:7474 and localhost:7476 ports.
+To start a fresh Neo4J instance, please locate a Neo4J sources and copy it into folders v1/neo4j1 and v1/neo4j2.
 After that, copy the configuration files provided.
 If you have Neo4J archive in the same folder, please execute:

 	$ tar -xvf neo4j-community-2.1.5-unix.tar.gz
 	$ mkdir research-data-switchboard/v2/neo4j1